James McGill Professor

 He holds a DPhil in philosophy (University of Oxford), and an MA in political philosophy and a BA in French literature and political philosophy (McGill University).

-Professor Weinstock was appointed a James McGill Professorship in 2014.
+Professor Weinstock was appointed Director of the McGill Institute for Health and Social Policy in 2013, and named a James McGill Professorship in 2014.

 Areas of interest